AdamKobus/compose-navigation/docs/tutorial/05_using_navigation_arguments.md

 }
 ```

-Now all that's left is defining navigation action in `TutorialNavActions` and handling click in the `ListScreen`:
+Now all that's left is defining navigation action in `TutorialNavActions` and handling list element click in the `ListScreen`:

 > `.nav.TutorialNavActions.kt`
 ```kotlin